-I’ve come to the conclusion that as far as collecting goes age is relative.
-So many times at valuation days visitors remark that their stamp collections contain really old stamps, only for me to discover there is nothing which pre-dates the reigns of George VI or George V. Coins minted in the reign of Queen Victoria are often referred to as old, until it is pointed out that Roman coins, which are plentiful, date back approximately 2000 years.
-So what is old when one considers postal communication?
+As an experienced valuer and auctioneer, I’ve come to the conclusion that age is relative as far as collecting goes.
+Many times, at a valuation day, visitors remark that their stamp collection contains really ‘old’ stamps - only for me to discover there is nothing which pre-dates the reigns of George VI or George V. Likewise, coins minted in the reign of Queen Victoria are often referred to as ‘old’ until it is pointed out that Roman coins, which are plentiful, date back approximately 2000 years.

-In 1599 a merchant was writing to the Corsinis in London, advising them of his purchase for them of 30 tons of lead at £7 12sh per ton.
+In 1599, a merchant wrote to the Corsini Family in London, advising them of his purchase for them of 30 tons of lead at £7 12 shillings per ton.
 He addressed his entire “To his lovinge Frinde Mr. Phillipe Corsyny, merchante, deliver thes, in London".
 It was carried by messenger, on horseback, taking 3 days.

 Bristol.
 1599, 28th July, 1 page entire to Phillipo Corsini, from John Whitson, a famous merchant, who became Mayor and was elected to parliament 4 times, addressed "To his lovinge Frinde Mr. Phillipe Corsyny, merchante, deliver thes, in London".
 It was carried by messenger, on horseback, taking 3 days before there was any public postal service in Britain and is rare thus.
 The letter refers to a purchase of 30 tons of lead for £7-13-0 per ton.
 Only a handful of Bristol covers were found in the Corsini archive.